xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Simple Queries/JSA_put_api_simple_fulltext.md

 Returns a cursor containing the result, see [Http Cursor](../AqlQueryCursor/README.md) for details.

-Note: the *fulltext* simple query is **deprecated** as of ArangoDB 2.6.
+Note: the *fulltext* simple query is **deprecated** as of AvocadoDB 2.6.
-This API may be removed in future versions of ArangoDB.
+This API may be removed in future versions of AvocadoDB.
 The preferred way for retrieving documents from a collection using the near operator is to issue an AQL query using the *FULLTEXT* [AQL function](../../AQL/Functions/Fulltext.html) as follows: